 I stated, "Everyone should be encouraged to make a habit of checking the ‘Message Center’ several times a day, including when they come home.
 Once someone has read a message, he or she should remove it from the board."
 As you know, removing old notes will reduce visual clutter and improve the odds that no one will overlook posted messages.
 Finally, I explained to John and Helen how the general section might work.

-On this track, we have discussed the challenges the ADD family faces regarding boundaries and communication.
-We also discussed the “Message Center” tool.
+On this track, we have discussed the challenges the ADHD family faces regarding boundaries and communication.
+We also discussed the "Message Center" tool.

-On the next track, we will discuss common comorbid conditions that adults with ADD may face.
+On the next track, we will discuss common comorbid conditions that adults with ADHD may face.

 Atherton, O. E., Lawson, K. M., Ferrer, E., & Robins, R. W. (2020).
 The role of effortful control in the development of ADHD, ODD, and CD symptoms.
 Journal of Personality and Social Psychology, 118(6), 1226–1246.